janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 // YES DATE, NO DEGREE
 #two-col-entry(
   left-content: [
-    #link("https://www.ntu.edu.sg/")[#strong[Nanyang Technological University]], BE in Mechanical Engineering with a Second Major in Business -- Singapore
+    #link("https://www.ntu.edu.sg/")[#strong[Nanyang Technological University]], Singapore

-  ],
+BE in Mechanical Engineering with a Second Major in Business ],
   right-content: [
     Aug 2017 – May 2021